Reduction in Effort

 For more information on Sponsor approvals, see the PAFC website on Sponsor Regulations.

-For Federal Awards, the federal regulations require that any reduction in effort, overall all non-competing segments of the Award, of 25% or more requires written Sponsor approvalHowever, review the terms of the Award for any specific requirements and review the Research Terms and Conditions to determine if the Federal Sponsor has waived this requirement.
+For Federal Awards, the federal regulations require that any reduction in effort, over all non-competing segments of the Award, of 25% or more requires written Sponsor approvalHowever, review the terms of the Award for any specific requirements and to determine if the Federal Sponsor has waived this requirement.

 Effort Reduction Example